A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Child and Family Law Association (CFLA)

-The Child & Family Law Association (CLFA) serves to raise greater awareness around the breadth of issues faced by children, teens, parents, families, and partners.
-CFLA hosts panel discussions, professional networking opportunities, and social events within the community for Oregon Law students to learn more about Child and Family Law.
+The mission of the Child and Family Law Association (CFLA) is to serve the interests of the students, faculty, and administration, as well as promote an interest in, and provide an awareness of the various sub-disciplines and related fields existing under the larger category of child and family law.
+CFLA hosts panel discussions, professional networking opportunities, and social events for Oregon Law students.
 This area of law stretches beyond juvenile defense, divorce proceedings, adoption, and child custody laws to also include students pursuing a career as a professor, mediator, judge, or non-profit director.
+Our pledge is to serve as a bridge between the study of child and family law and the state of Oregon’s legal community.

 Criminal Defense Association